Tudat/tudat/tutorials/tudatFeatures/mathTools/integrators.rst

     NumericalIntegratorXdPointer integrator
                     = boost::make_shared< EulerIntegratorXd >(
-                        &stateDerivativeFunction,
+                        stateDerivativeFunction,
                         intervalStart,
                         initialState );

 Although in this case :literal:`NumericalIntegratorXdPointer` is a *typedef* for a boost :literal:`shared_ptr`, the constructor can be created explicitly.
 To initialize an Euler integrator, the following arguments need to be specified:

 - :literal:`EulerIntegratorXd` is the input argument for boost's :literal:`make_shared`, which defines the derived integrator class that we want to use.
-- :literal:`&stateDerivativeFunction` passes by reference the state derivative function that defines the differential equation to be integrated.
+- :literal:`stateDerivativeFunction` passes the state derivative function that defines the differential equation to be integrated.
 See below for more details.
 - :literal:`intervalStart` provides the start of the integration interval and must have the type of the independent variable.
 - :literal:`initialState` provides the initial state and must have the type of the dependent variable.